 Furthermore, to argue that predation is wrong would be to argue that prey animals like tigers and dolphins and snakes are immoral.
 This seems difficult.
 Killing and eating is one of the most natural things in the world and humans are simply another predator, though admittedly overqualified.

 Opponents of killing for meat might argue that we, as humans, should be able to rise above the natural.
 It is true that some people have become vegetarians.
 Humans are omnivores so predation is not necessarily required to fulfill our dietary needs.
 However, what’s the point?
 Why is depriving an animal of life wrong if predation is so natural?

 The arguments against killing humans generally involve either the idea, derived from religion, that humans have an immortal soul or utilitarian arguments based on the impact of killing on society.

 Applying these arguments to killing animals, the immortal soul does not apply (unless you count reincarnation, in which case they may accept a premise which precludes predation.)
 In any case, religion is only an acceptable moral argument within a religion.
 Those outside it do not have to accept the premises of a religion as having any merit.

 As for the impact on society, animals are not a part of society.
 One might argue that their dog is very much a part of their society, but again, that is a subjective premise which is invalid when speaking with someone who does not accept it.

 Those against meat might argue that the act of killing a meat animal produces suffering which is by itself an indication of cruelty.
 I would say that pain in predation is natural.
 Death, by whatever means, is often painful and killing an animal for meat would presumably be less painful than death by predation in the wild.

-However, if an animal is slaughtered with a consciousness of
+However, if the act of slaughtering an animal is carried out with a consciousness of

 the possibility of pain and an effort to minimize that pain, the act of